temporalio/samples-python/replay/README.md

     WorkflowReplayResults(replay_failures={})

 Great!
 Replay worked.
-Of course, the reason for the exercise is to catch if you've changed workflow code in a manner which is *not* compatible with the existin histories.
+Of course, the reason for the exercise is to catch if you've changed workflow code in a manner which is *not* compatible with the existing histories.
 Try it.
 Open up `worker.py` and change the `JustActivity` workflow to sleep just before running the activity.
 Add `await asyncio.sleep(0.1)` just before the line with `workflow.execute_activity`.